kimbring2/kimbring2.github.io/_posts/2020-10-08-deepsoccer.md

 </gazebo>
 ```

-Adding the above part to jetbot_soccer.gazebo after defining the plugin can make it possible to use a custom pluging in that joint.
+Adding the above part to deepsoccer.gazebo after defining the plugin can make it possible to use a custom pluging in that joint.

 <a name="lidar_infrared"></a>
 ## Lidar and Infrared